moesoha/unity-game-resource-unpacker/README.md

-This project is test with Xamarin Unity game which Android package name is `com.papegames.evol`.
+This project is tested with Xamarin Unity game which Android package name is `com.papegames.evol`.

 ## Requirements